Have you been wanting to hook your business up to fibre broadband – but you haven’t been able to get fibre?

 - Category 2: Medium impact; 15 working days’ notice

 Yes!
 Whether you go for an Ultra-fast Broadband (UFB) connection, or Premium Fibre, it will be significantly faster than your existing ADSL or VDSL connection.

-Here at Optimus we offer tailor made internet service packages, with multiple connection options ranging from ADSL, VDSL, Ultra-Fast Broadband and Premium Fibre.
+Here at Optimus Systems we offer tailor made internet service packages, with multiple connection options ranging from ADSL, VDSL, Ultra-Fast Broadband and Premium Fibre.